sferics/plbufr/docs/install.rst

 Installation
 ============

-Installing pdbufr
+Installing plbufr
 --------------------

-*pdbufr* can be installed from PyPI with:
+*plbufr* can be installed from PyPI with:

 .. code-block:: bash

-    pip install pdbufr
+    pip install plbufr

 Installing the Python module